pinterest/ktlint/README.md

 - Import ordering

 ## Disabled rules
-- No wildcard `import`s;
+- No wildcard `import`s
-- Annotation formatting;
+- Annotation formatting
-- No underscores in package names;
+- No underscores in package names
-- Braces required for if/else statements;
+- Braces required for if/else statements
-- Multi-line lambdas must name `it` param;
+- Multi-line lambdas must name `it` param

 ## EditorConfig